4 Tips for a Happy AccountantKelly

 Be Consistent with your Bookkeeping

 Unfortunately, it is all too common for small business owners to put off doing the books for weeks or even months at a time.
 Your accountant will love it if you keep consistent track of your income and expenditure.
 Most accountants encourage their small business clients to use accounting software for their bookkeeping.
 This will help you streamline all the financial tasks you have to do, and also provide your accountant with records and reports that are as accurate as possible.
-Get into the routine of taking 15 minutes each day to record your money in and money out into your accounting software.
+Get into the routine of taking 15 minutes each day to record your money in and money out into your accounting software, such as Cashflow Manager.

 Instead of handing over a box of loose receipts and trying to remember what they were for, try keeping all your business receipts in a binder or folder with an explanation on the back.
 These days you can also get smartphone apps that allow you to keep an electronic copy of your receipt.
 HMRC accepts scanned receipts as proof of deductions.
 By keeping your receipts and tax invoices in order, you can be sure you are recording the correct figures into your accounting program and therefore giving your accountant the right information.
 Furthermore, at tax time you will have everything needed to claim your deductions.